-Robert Bush started his mUSIcal career as a singer in punk combo Anus in 1978.
+Robert Bush started his mUSIcal career as a singer in Swedish punk combo Anus in 1978.
 They were locally successful but more of a happening than a real group as their musical skills were below average and the band rather drank beer than rehearsed.

 In 1979 Robert heard Gary Numan and iMMEdiately felt that synthersizers was his thing, quickly forming a synth-pop band called Plaza.
 They made several live performances and studio sessions but nothing was released on vinyl.